iSanchezDev/rock-paper-scissors/README.md

 # Rock, paper and scissors

 ### Description
-Rock, paper and scissors is the common game which will allows you play with your browser.
-The purpose is to show you how to design a simple web game with javaScript code and some animations libraries.
+Rock, paper and scissors is the common game which allows you play with your browser.
+The purpose is to show you how to create a simple web game with AngularJS and some animations libraries.

 #### How to start:
   1. When the app starts you can play instantly